stephenclau/factorio-isr/docs/RCON_SETUP.md

 ### Restart Factorio Server

-After configuration, restart your Factorio server for changes to take effect.
+After configuration, **restart your Factorio server** for changes to take effect.
+RCON cannot be enabled on a running server.

 ---